 Superprof provides you with this concise list of French grammar no-nos or errors, which can be pinned to a wall in your study area to help you internalise them via passive learning.

-Errors in Using French Articles
+Some Errors in Using French Articles

-Contrary to English, these articles are not the default in French; the indefinite and partitive articles are.
+Unlike in the English language, these articles are not the default in French; the indefinite and partitive articles are.